cloudfoundry/eirini/Testing.md

 ## Unit tests

 Unit tests live next to the packages the test.
-You can trigger unit tests by runnint the [run_unit_tests.sh script](https://github.com/cloudfoundry-incubator/eirini/blob/wip-no-eirini-instance/scripts/run_unit_tests.sh).
+You can trigger unit tests by runnint the [run_unit_tests.sh script](https://github.com/cloudfoundry-incubator/eirini/blob/master/scripts/run_unit_tests.sh).

 ## EATs (Eirini Acceptance Tests)

-This suite need a deployed Eirini to run against.
+This suite needs a deployed Eirini to run against.
 Currently there are 2 ways to deploy Eirini.
 There are [helm templates](https://github.com/cloudfoundry-incubator/eirini-release/tree/master/helm) and there are [plain yaml files](https://github.com/cloudfoundry-incubator/eirini-release/tree/master/deploy).

-Assuming you have a running kubernets cluster, the following commands should run EATs for you:
+Assuming you have a running kubernetes cluster, the following commands should run EATs for you:

 ```
 $ cd eirini-release